Categories: Glossary

 Funding Payments

-Perpetual contracts, being derivatives, do not always have the same price as the underlying asset.
-For example, in a bull market, the price of a BTC perpetual contract tends to be higher than the price of BTC in the spot market.
-This difference arises due to the prevailing bullish sentiment and the anticipation of further price increases.
+Perpetual contracts, being derivatives, may not always have the same price as the underlying asset.
+For example, during a bull market, the price of a BTC perpetual contract tends to be higher than the price of BTC in the spot market.
+This price difference arises due to the prevailing bullish sentiment and the anticipation of further price increases.
+To bridge this gap between the perpetual market and the spot market, derivatives exchanges utilize a mechanism called “funding payments.”

-It is important to emphasize that funding rates do not represent interest charges or fees for holding positions.
+It is important to note that funding rates do not represent interest charges or fees for holding positions.
 Instead, they indicate the cost of capital and the steepness of the futures curve, providing insights into trader sentiment on a particular exchange.
 These rates can freely fluctuate based on market conditions, although some exchanges impose limits to prevent extreme rates.

 Author: Yenwen Feng – Co-Founder at Perpetual Protocol